Integrative Psychotherapy Montana

 Therapy for Professionals in Bozeman & Across Montana

-Couples Counseling & Marriage Therapy in Bozeman, Montana
+Couples Counseling & Marriage Therapy in Bozeman

 EMDR-Informed Coaching for High-Functioning Individuals

-This private-pay coaching offering supports high-functioning individuals navigating stress, relational strain, and unresolved patterns that impact clarity and performance.
-Grounded in EMDR-informed and trauma-aware principles, sessions focus on strengthening emotional steadiness, insight, and aligned decision-making — without functioning as psychotherapy.
-Available in Bozeman and virtually throughout Montana.
+This private-pay coaching offering supports high-functioning individuals navigating stress, relational strain, and recurring patterns that affect clarity and decision-making.
+Grounded in EMDR-informed and trauma-aware principles, sessions focus on strengthening emotional steadiness, insight, and aligned leadership or life choices.

 Concerns Addressed